 Under the 1940 Act, a BDC may not acquire any asset other than assets of the type listed in Section 55(a) of the 1940 Act, which are referred to as qualifying assets, unless, at the time the acquisition is made, qualifying assets represent at least 70% of their total assets.
-An eligible portfolio company is, generally, a private domestic operating company, or a public domestic operating company whose securities are not listed on a national securities exchange.
+Generally, an eligible portfolio company includes (i) a private domestic operating company, (ii) a public domestic operating company whose securities are not listed on the New York Stock Exchange, the Nasdaq Stock Market or another national securities exchange or (iii) a public domestic operating company whose securities are listed on the New York Stock Exchange, the Nasdaq Stock Market or another national securities exchange so long as the aggregate market value for the voting and non-voting outstanding common equity of such company is less than \$250.0 million.
 In addition, any small business investment company that is licensed by the SBA and is a wholly owned subsidiary of a BDC is an eligible portfolio company.